hiepnguyendt/AWS-Aurora-PostgreSQL/content/2-preparation/2-4-createpg&sg/_index.md

 **What libraries are preloaded?**

 **Built-in libraries**: Certain core PostgreSQL functionalities rely on shared libraries that are automatically preloaded by default.
 You don't need to configure them in shared_preload_libraries.
-Custom libraries: You can specify additional shared libraries to be preloaded for specific needs.
+**Custom libraries**: You can specify additional shared libraries to be preloaded for specific needs.
 These could be:
-PostgreSQL extensions: For features like full-text search or geospatial data handling.
+**PostgreSQL extensions**: For features like full-text search or geospatial data handling.
-Custom modules: Developed by you or third-party vendors for unique functionalities.
+**Custom modules**: Developed by you or third-party vendors for unique functionalities.
 Important Notes:

 **Performance impact**: Preloading unnecessary libraries can consume memory and negatively affect startup times.
 Only preload libraries actively used by your applications.
-Security considerations: Be cautious when adding custom libraries due to potential security vulnerabilities.
+**Security considerations**: Be cautious when adding custom libraries due to potential security vulnerabilities.
 Ensure they are from trusted sources and vetted carefully.
-Restart requirement: Modifying shared_preload_libraries requires restarting your Aurora PostgreSQL instance for the changes to take effect.{{% /expand%}}
+**Restart requirement**: Modifying shared_preload_libraries requires restarting your Aurora PostgreSQL instance for the changes to take effect.{{% /expand%}}

 #### To create a Database Cluster Parameter Group
 1. Go to the [AWS RDS console](https://us-east-1.console.aws.amazon.com/rds/home?region=us-east-1), select **Parameter Group**, choose **Create parameter group**.
     ![Create PG](/images/1/1.1/00.png)

 2. In the **Parameter group details** section